 Help towards your care costs

 These are the main benefits available for those funding care.
-All the benefits below are shown weekly and are the rates that apply from April 2020.

 The information on this page applies to England only.